 Buy discounted gift cards online, and trade in your own unused cards for cold hard cash.
 The website Cardpool offers a great service to buy gift cards at discounted rates, meaning that you get more bang for your gift-giving buck.

 You could also buy some discounted gift cards to stores you shop regularly so that the next time you go there you get better value.
-Or, if you’re one those people sitting on a massive pile of unused cards, you could
+Or, if you’re one those people sitting on a massive pile of unused cards, you could trade them in and get as high as 90% of the cash value.

 I know I have a bunch of unused cards sitting in bags that I plan on trading in soon, and I’m very happy that someone created a marketplace for it (although I would have loved to create it myself).
 Buying with Cardpool gives you better value on your presents, and it helps you salvage old presents you otherwise wouldn’t use—sounds like a win-win to me.